 Both Eczema and Dermatitis refer to inflammatory skin conditions, and are often used interchangeably, although specific types of skin conditions are better known by one or other of the names e.g. “atopic dermatitis” and “eczema” are interchangeable but “contact dermatitis” is not referred to as “eczema”.

 Eczema and/or dermatitis affects 1 in 3 Australians at some stage throughout their lives.
 While eczema affects all ages, it is most common in children.
-The exact cause of eczema is unknown, however there are certain internal and external triggers which have been linked to break outs.
+The exact cause of eczema is unknown, however, there are certain internal and external triggers that have been linked to breakouts.

 - A family history of eczema, allergy or hayfever